Is your bearded dragon sick, and you’re worried it might die?

 Bearded dragons can get sick at any time, just like a person, but unlike people, a beardie can’t tell you what is wrong.

-Your bearded dragon could have a health issue in response to their environment or food, or it could have a more serious issue like parasites or an infection.
+Your bearded dragon could have a health issue in response to its environment or food, or it could have a more severe problem like parasites or an infection.

 How can I tell if my bearded dragon is dying?

 There are several signs which will tell you if your bearded dragon is dying.
-If your bearded dragon has dull, grey skin but is not shedding or your bearded dragon is uninterested and unresponsive and acting lethargic, but not in brumation, they could be dying.
+For example, if your bearded dragon has dull, grey skin but is not shedding, or your bearded dragon is uninterested and unresponsive and acting lethargic but not in brumation, they could be dying.
 Other signs include a lack of appetite, sunken or droopy eyes, shallow breathing, and spending more time in the cooler area of their tank.

 For detailed information on what to look for if you are worried your bearded dragon is dying, continue reading this article.